theSafdarAwan/find-extender.nvim/README.md

 ## Description

 This Plugin lets you extend the capability of find and till command's in nvim.
-With the help of this Plugin you can find multiple characters rather then one at a time.
+With the help of this Plugin you can find multiple characters rather than one at a time.

-By default after pressing `f` and `F` or `t` and `T` in **normal** or **visual** mode now you have to type two characters(or more you can specify characters lenght) rather then One to go to next Characters position.
+By default after pressing `f` and `F` or `t` and `T` in **normal** or **visual** mode now you have to type two characters(or more you can specify characters lenght) rather than One to go to next Characters position.

 This plugin also changes the `;` and `,` to repeat the last pattern like the find and till command's do.